Project Standards

 Farama Branding

-• Have the documentation website be at .farama.org.
+• Have a documentation website at [project].farama.org.
 Having everything under a single domain name makes things simple and consistent for users (and makes things a bit easier for us to manage).

 • Include the standard Farama code of conduct.
 We believe that all members of our community should be respected.
 Additionally, listing a code of conduct under our projects is a requirement for some open source donations.